ipbc-dev/BitTubeVid/support/doc/tools.md

 - type `uuidv5` to access uuid/v5 library
 - type `YoutubeDL` to access youtube-dl library
 - type `cli` to access the cli helpers object
-- type `logger` to access the logger; if you log to it, it will write to stdout and to the peertube.log file
+- type `logger` to access the logger; if you log to it, it will write to stdout and to the bittube.log file
 - type `constants` to access the constants loaded by the server
 - type `coreUtils` to access the core-utils helpers object
 - type `ffmpegUtils` to access the ffmpeg-utils helpers object